Zottelchens-WoW-Addons/AdiBags-Shadowlands/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 5.
+Bug report 🐞
 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: ''

 ---

 **Describe the bug**